Collecting Data Checkpoint

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.

-Answer: a fake treatment used for comparison
+Answer: to provide a baseline for comparison

 Practice this interactively with instant feedback and an AI tutor.